Medium Difficult Bible Quiz about Bible Characters.

 King Herod Antipas, a tetrarch over Galilee, ordered the beheading of John the Baptist.

-Salome, his stepdaughter, deceived him into ordering this by performing a sexual dance in front of him.
+Salome, who was his stepdaughter and the daughter of Herod's wife, Herodias, deceived him into ordering the execution while she performed a sexual dance in front of him.

 a.
 Paul and Peter.